Joshua Greenberg - Alfred P. Sloan Foundation

 Visit the Funder Talk Series for more information and links to past presentations.

 This talk in the US-RSE Funder Talk Series will feature Dr. Joshua Greenberg, Program Director of the Alfred P. Sloan Foundation’s Digital Information Technology program.
-This event will take place Thursday, February 2nd at 4 PM ET, 3 PM CT, 2 PM MT, 1 PM PT
+This event took place Thursday, February 2nd at 4 PM ET, 3 PM CT, 2 PM MT, 1 PM PT

 Dr. Joshua Greenberg is director of the Alfred P. Sloan Foundation’s Digital Information Technology program.
 Dr. Greenberg received his Bachelor of Arts in History of Science, Medicine and Technology from the Johns Hopkins University, and both Masters and Doctoral degrees from Cornell University’s Department of Science & Technology Studies.